xytxxx/Battlefield_4_True_Player_Count/README.md

 3. Go to `chrome://extensions/` in Chrome.
 4. Turn on developer mode if you haven't.
 5. Click "Load Unpacked", select the folder you just unziped to.

+It may show more players than server maximium.
+That is because there are commanders in the game.